SunJacques/SunJacques/README.md

   - Implementation of gradient descent variants and similarity-based methods, enhanced with custom rounding for rating predictions

 - **[SinGAN](https://github.com/SunJacques/SinGAN)** (May 2024 - June 2024)
-  - Worked under the supervision of Arthur Leclair (MVA teacher) on the SinGAN paper for 4 weeks.
+  - Worked under the supervision of Arthur Leclair (MVA teacher) on the SinGAN paper.
   - Implemented a simpler version of SinGAN.

 - **[Medical Classification](https://github.com/SunJacques/Medical_classification)** (April 2024)